 The Family Education Program is a collaborative effort dedicated to providing quality education and support to families of substance users in our community.
-We meet every Monday, 5:30 p.m., at 501 N. 2nd Street at the Motivate Clinic and Thursday at 563 Southlake Blvd., 6:30 p.m.
+We meet virtually or in person every Thursday.
 Visit us on Facebook to find out which topics we will cover each week!